pauls3/Brain/README.md

 # BFMC - Brain Project for Team Rebel Dynamics from University of Nevada, Las Vegas

-This repo is Team Rebel Dynamics' attempt in the Bosch Future Mobility Challenge 2022.
+This repo is Team Rebel Dynamics' attempt in the Bosch Future Mobility Challenge (BFMC) 2022.
+[This was forked from Bosch's Brain repo.](https://github.com/ECC-BFMC/Brain).
+The rest of the repos related to BFMC are located [here](https://github.com/ECC-BFMC/).

 ![alt text](https://github.com/pauls3/Brain/blob/master/images/me_resized.jpg)